 Gandía is as a tourist destination on the Mediterranean coast, halfway between Valencia and Alicante.
 But no beach for the riders, they are forced the other way, into the mountains.
 The first climb appears after 7 kilometres.
-The Puerto la Llacuna adds up to 10 kilometres and comes with an average gradient of 6%, altough that statistic is wildly misleading.
+The Puerto la Llacuna adds up to 9.4 kilometres and comes with an average gradient of 6.2%, altough that statistic is wildly misleading.
 The first 4 kilometres climb at an average of over 8% and feature a section at 17%.

-Another interesting read: favourites 7th stage 2021 Vuelta a España.
+Another interesting read: results 7th stage 2021 Vuelta.

 Click on the images to zoom